40net-cloud/fortinet-oci-solutions/FortiGate/Standalone/readme.md

 Attach purpose-specific NSGs to the relevant VNICs and remove the subnet-wide allow-all security list.

-### Public IPs on both interfaces
+### Public IP on port1 interface

 The primary VNIC always receives an ephemeral public IP.
-The secondary VNIC always receives a reserved public IP.

 The `use_existing_ip` input does not control this behavior.